checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

   they contain all the specified tags.
 Multiple `--tags` flags can be passed, in which case checks will be run if they match any of the `--tags` filters, i.e. `--tags production,webapp --tags staging,backend` will run checks with tags (production AND webapp) OR (staging AND backend).
+- `--retries`: How many times to retry a failing check run.
+0 by default and maximum 3.
 - `--timeout`: A fallback timeout (in seconds) to wait for checks to complete.
+600 seconds by default.
 - `--update-snapshots` or `-u`: Update the golden images / reference snapshots of your visual comparison and snapshot tests.
 - `--verbose` or `-v`: Always show the full logs of the checks.